 Interested in Becoming a Writing Consultant?

 Our consultants come from a variety of majors.
 Consulting is an excellent way to serve the SLU community while gaining additional writing, communication and professional experience.

 Writing Consultant Training Courses

-All undergraduate consultants take English 3930.
-The training course is open to all students who have successfully completed an intensive writing course and are interested in learning more about writing while helping others.
+Most undergraduate students are eligible to take English 3890.
+The training course is open to all students who have successfully completed an intensive writing course like English 1900 and are interested in learning more about writing while helping others.

 This course meets regularly for the first eight weeks.
 Starting halfway through the semester, students are scheduled to consult with novice writers for two hours each week in the Busch Student Center.
 Students are also mentored by experienced consultants.
 To compensate for the additional workload, the course itself meets for one hour less per week until the end of the term.

 Professionally, writing consultants (including ENGL 3895 students) are expected to be on time, respectful of students and faculty, supportive of all writers, and attentive to the needs of others.
 All consultants must adhere to the policies and model the best practices of peer consulting as introduced by the staff at University Writing Services.